Geometric Algebra Transformer: Introduction

-\gatr hence combines two lines of research: the representation of geometric objects with geometric algebra~\citep{DorstFontijneMann07,dorst2020guidedtour,roelfs2021graded}, popular in computer graphics and physics and recently gaining traction in deep learning~\cite{spellings2021geometric, brandstetter2022clifford, ruhe2023geometric}, and the encoding of symmetries through equivariant deep learning~\cite{cohen2016group}.
-The result---to the best of our knowledge the first $\ethree$-equivariant architecture with internal geometric algebra representations \footnote{Concurrently to our work, a similar network architecture was studied by \citet{ruhe2023clifford}; in a future version of this manuscript we will comment on similarities and differences.} ---is a versatile network for problems involving geometric data.
+\gatr thus combines two lines of research: the representation of geometric objects with geometric algebra~\citep{DorstFontijneMann07,dorst2020guidedtour,roelfs2021graded}, popular in computer graphics and physics and recently gaining traction in deep learning~\cite{spellings2021geometric, brandstetter2022clifford, ruhe2023geometric}, and the encoding of symmetries through equivariant deep learning~\cite{cohen2016group}.
+The result---to the best of our knowledge the first $\ethree$-equivariant architecture with internal geometric algebra representations \footnote{Concurrently to our work, a similar network architecture was studied by \citet{ruhe2023clifford}; we comment on similarities and differences in Sec.~\ref{sec:related}.} ---is a versatile network for problems involving geometric data.

-We demonstrate \gatr in two problems from entirely different fields: predicting $n$-body trajectories and planning robotic motion, using \gatr as the backbone of an $\ethree$-invariant diffusion model.
-In both cases, \gatr significantly outperforms non-geometric baselines.
+We demonstrate \gatr in three problems from entirely different fields.
+In an $n$-body modelling task, we compare \gatr to various baselines.
+We turn towards the task of predicting the wall shear stress in human arteries, demonstrating that \gatr{} scales to realistic problems with meshes of thousands of nodes.
+Finally, experiment with robotic motion planning, using \gatr as the backbone of an $\ethree$-invariant diffusion model.
+In all cases, \gatr substantially outperforms both non-geometric and equivariant baselines.